Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 741 ferry routes in 68 countries.

 Portugal is a popular vacation destination, there is a lot to see and taste 🙂 Try local delicacies such as the Vinho Verde wine, Pastel de Nata with your morning coffee, or Francesinha for lunch that helps you through the day.

 Or visit and see vibrant cities such as Porto, Lisbon, and the Algarve region.
-These cities and regions offer a lot to see and do for various travellers.
+These cities and regions offer a lot to see and do for various passengers.
 Porto and Lisbon are beautiful in that both have a unique historic centre with many terraces, shops, restaurants, and lively squares with many people.

 The Algarve region feels more like a big vacation resort with cosy beach restaurants and somewhat smaller historical Portuguese cities.